-In FY17 our Investigations Division had 9 full time investigators and 1 part time investigators.
-This division made great strides in FY17 which included but were not limited to:
+In FY19 our Investigations Division had 9 full time investigators and 1 vacant investigators position.
+This division made great strides in FY19 which included but were not limited to:

-- Opened over 1300 cases - > Expanded and improved existing computer system to decrease administrative tasks which improved productivity and reduced time required to complete cases
+- > Expanded and improved existing computer system to decrease administrative tasks which improved productivity and reduced time required to complete cases - > Streamlined the investigative process to be more efficient and timely

 I am proud of Georgia P.O.S.T.
-Council's accomplishments for Fiscal Year 2017.
+Council's accomplishments for Fiscal Year 2019.
 It is my desire that as you read this report you will see that we are committed to the law enforcement community and to the citizens of Georgia.
 We look to the future with excitement, knowing that there are many goals yet to be realized.